If the Lubicon lose we all lose: A case study of interchurch advocacy and intervention in an Aboriginal land rights conflict

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Funk-Unrau, Cornelius, "If the Lubicon lose we all lose: A case study of interchurch advocacy and intervention in an Aboriginal land rights conflict" (2001).
 Social Science - Dissertations.
-Paper 41.
+41.